Politicians routinely confront the same daunting challenge: How to wash dirty bribe money clean?

 It’s not just a bad idea because it’s illegal, but because once you commit such a crime the other party owns you until they expose you.

-With that in mind, here are six of the best ways to wash your dirty political money clean without exposing yourself to accountability.
+With that in mind, here are six of the most popular ways to wash dirty political money clean for political hookers who are wary of without exposing themselves to accountability.

 1) Excessive speaking fees

 Bill and Hillary Clinton pioneered this method for accepting bribes, which they’ve used to take in more than $153 million since 2001.
 Most if it from big banks.

 The banks don’t need to pay $250,000 for a speech.
 They choose to pay the Clintons that much.

 Before the Clintons, the cost of a presidential speech typically ranged from $50,000 a shot for Jimmy Carter to $110,000 for George W. Bush.
 By offering higher fees to those seeking to purchase their influence, this political power couple was able to conceal outright bribes that would otherwise have been illegal.
 With zero exposure to criminal prosecution.

 President Barack Obama was so envious of the windfalls generated via these bank speaking fees, that one of his first moves after leaving office was to accept a $400,000 speaking payday from the Wall Street trading firm of Cantor Fitzgerald next month.

 Why would Cantor pay so much for a speech by someone who is no longer in office?

 What better way to tell future presidents where their wealth is going to come from.

 So, why would the self-styled savior of America’s faltering middle class toss the masses to the curb for an audience of Predatory 1 Percenters?